-Council has elected to increase general rates income by 3.7% before additional income from new developments and capital improvements.
-This increase is 1% below Adelaide CPI of 4.7%.
+Council has elected to increase general rates income by 5.25% before additional income from new developments and capital improvements.
+This increase is well below Adelaide CPI of 7.9% for the year ended March 2023.

 The rate in the dollar has been adjusted to compensate for the average change in property valuations.